Products & Systems

 Navigation System

-to acquire directional information using advanced navigation systems such as lasers, magnets, specialized sensors
+to gather directional information using advanced navigation systems, including lasers, magnets, and specialized sensors

 Safety System

-to move and maneuver safely using laser scanners, infrared cameras, etc. without causing any disruption to the fleet
+to navigate and maneuver safely using laser scanners, infrared cameras, and other technologies, ensuring smooth operations without disrupting the fleet

 Power System